xcui-math/Algebra_2019/README.md

 Your homework will be graded out of four scales:

-+ A: If you solved 100% of the problems, or at least tried with good efforts; the homewokr is well-written; you showed your descent understanding on the subject.
++ A: If you solved 100% of the problems, or at least tried with good efforts; the homework is well-written; you showed your descent understanding on the subject.
 + B: If you solved 75% or more of the problems, or at least tried with reasonable efforts; the writing is easily recognisable; you showed basic understanding on the subject.
 + C: If you solved 50% of the problems, or at least tried with reasonable efforts; or the writing is very hard to recognise, or the understanding is doubtful, with some very visible mistakes.
 + D: If you solved less than 50% of the problems, or with not enough efforts; or the homework has lots of mistakes; which basically means the assignment is not acceptable.